bartvanhoey/AbpFilter/README.md

 The following tools are needed to run the solution.

 - .NET 5.0 SDK
-- VsCode, Visual Studio 2019 or another compatible IDE.
+- vscode, Visual Studio 2019, or another compatible IDE.
 - ABP Cli

 ## Development